 Website of the French District: www.fssp.fr

 The German-speaking District his headquartered in Wigratzbad, Germany and is served by Fr.
-Bernhard Gerstle as the District Superior.
+Stefan Dreher as the District Superior.

 Website of the German-speaking District: www.petrusbruderschaft.de

-The District began in 1991 – only three years after the Fraternity’s foundation in Europe – with just two priests in Dallas and then in Scranton.
+The North American District began in 1991 – only three years after the Fraternity’s foundation in Europe – with just two priests in Dallas and then in Scranton.
 With a great demand for the Fraternity in various dioceses, and a large number of North American vocations, the present day seminary of Our Lady of Guadalupe was soon founded in 1994; temporarily in Scranton and later in its permanent home in Lincoln Nebraska.
 Due to the generous invitations of bishops through North America, the District has been able focus on providing a full parochial life for the faithful, with over 50 personal parishes and other apostolates in more than 40 dioceses.
 Along with this formation of the faithful through the traditional mass and catechism, the District has worked extensively in the formation of other priests, in particular through training them to offer the Traditional Mass and to appreciate the in the historical, liturgical and theological principles which formed it through the centuries.
+Following the decision of the 2018 General Chapter, the North American District (USA and Canada) has been erected into a North American Province on July 1, 2021.

-The North American District his headquartered in Scranton, Pennsylvania and is served by Fr.
-Gerard Saguto as the District Superior.
+The North American Province his headquartered in South-Abington, Pennsylvania and is served by Fr.
+William Lawrence as Provincial.

 The Fraternity of St. Peter has been serving the Mission in Umuaka, Nigeria since 2001 when it was invited into the Diocese of Orlu in Imo State.
 Bishop Gregory Ochiaga had asked the Fraternity to come build and serve the Diocesan shrine dedicated to Our Lady of Perpetual Help, Nne Enyemaka, and to reintroduce the Traditional Latin Mass to the faithful in Nigeria.
 From here the priests of the Fraternity not only serve a personal parish with the sacraments, catechesis and formation, but also provide educational services in the classroom; agricultural training; summer camps for children; and health care for many in the village.